avillaaav/cali-bucketlist/README.md

-# cali-bucketlist
+# California Bucket List

-CPSC 349 - Semester long project working on creating a website using HTML and CSS.
+**CPSC 349 - Semester-long project**: Creating a website using HTML and CSS to showcase the best of California.

-Each .html is a new webpage we have created, and our styling for our website is in style.css.
+## Project Description

+Welcome to our California Bucket List project!
+We've created a website to highlight some of California's top attractions, including theme parks, beaches, national parks, and delicious food spots.
+Our styling is managed with the `style.css` file.

+Feel free to explore and enjoy the best of California from your browser!